Jurors in Sen. Bob Menendez's bribery trial begin deliberations

 Washington — The fate of Sen. Bob Menendez now lies in the hands of twelve jurors, who began deliberations Friday afternoon in the New Jersey Democrat's bribery trial.

-The trial, initially expected to last six weeks, has stretched into its ninth week.
+The trial, initially expected to last six weeks, will stretch into its tenth week, as jurors left Friday evening without a verdict.
+They will return Monday.

 Menendez, who has pleaded not guilty, is charged with 16 felony counts, including obstruction of justice, acting as a foreign agent, bribery, extortion and honest services wire fraud.
 He is accused of using his political influence to benefit two foreign governments, while helping three New Jersey businessmen in return for bribes that included stacks of cash, gold bars, mortgage payments and a Mercedes-Benz convertible.